pmdevita/hikari-atsume/notes_for_tanjun.md

 1. How do I store data in a component between commands?
 (Discord.py just used a class for their extensions, not sure where to store data here.)
+   - You can just store it in the script scope, seems to be OK and is kinda done in the official bot
 2. Can I access the bot object from the Component?
+   - Yes, it's the `tanjun.Client` object
 3. Can I respond to malformed message commands with custom help responses?
 4. Can I hook into commands/event listeners and deny them before they are run?
 (Doing some per-guild permissions stuff)
     - Yes you can do `add_check` on a Component to add a permissions check.
 However, this won't help for event listeners.
       - Did it myself since Atsume currently has to wrap event listeners anyways 😎
+      - Also did it for Component open, close, and scheduler